Celebrating Ramadan in Singapore

 Tarawih in Arabic means “rest and relaxation”, which refers to the prayerful rest after a long day of fasting.
 Even though we can’t go to the mosque to perform the prayer with other Muslims, it is definitely okay to do it at home alone, with your spouse, and as a family.
 The following video shows how to do the prayer at home.

 Some may be bummed at how they can’t celebrate Ramadan to its full extent this year.
-But others consider the Circuit Breaker as a blessing in disguise to stay at home and spend quality time with the family like having Iftar and praying together during the holy month.
+But others consider this period as a blessing in disguise to stay at home and spend quality time with the family like having Iftar and praying together during the holy month.

 Ramadan this time round might be a solitary one, but it’s not impossible to shift your usual Iftar outings and Raya clothes shopping online.
 We can still maintain the Ramadan spirit, even if it’s a virtual experience.

 Check out more of our other articles about Islam and this year’s Ramadan here: